abisuresh/Medical-Graph-RAG/README.md

 # Fork of Medical-Graph-RAG

-* Conda environment requirements:
+Environment requirements:

-make sure to follow below instructions please make sure Neo4j GDS library is installed locally pip install graphdatascience it is helpful to have Neo4j desktop installed in addition, make sure the following packages are installed in the environment: pydantic 2.9.2 [can check version with this line python -c "import pydantic; print(pydantic.__version__)"] anthropic 0.42.0 openai 1.58.1 requests 2.32.3
+* make sure to follow below instructions
+* please make sure Neo4j GDS library is installed locally `pip install graphdatascience`
+* it is helpful to have Neo4j desktop installed
+* in addition, make sure the following packages are installed in the environment: pydantic 2.9.2 [can check version with this line `python -c "import pydantic; print(pydantic.__version__)"`] anthropic 0.42.0 openai 1.58.1 requests 2.32.3